You can register your child/ren as soon as they are born.

-It is important that the information recorded in the register is correct.
-If a mistake is made in the spelling of a name or surname, it may not be possible to make a correction.
-Please bear in mind that the Registrar makes every effort to ensure to get the information right the first time, so please be patient as a few extra minutes spent double-checking the registration details could prevent the need to spend a great deal of time making corrections later on.
+It's important that the information recorded in the register is correct.
+If a mistake is made in the spelling of a name, it may not be possible to have it corrected.
+The Registrar makes every effort to get the information right first time, so please be patient - a few extra minutes spent double-checking the registration details could prevent the need to spend a great deal of time making corrections later on.

-You will be issued with a short birth certificate free of charge at the time of the registration.
-This only happens once so if you re-register at a later time you will not be given another free copy.
+After registering the birth, you'll be issued with a short birth certificate free of charge.
+This only happens once so if you re-register at a later time you won't be given another free copy.

 The short birth certificate is suitable for claiming Child Benefit and shows the baby's names and surname, sex, date of birth, and the registration district and sub-district.
 A full birth certificate is needed for applying for a passport and it shows all the above details plus the parents' details and the exact place of birth.

-You may purchase as many certificates as you like at the time of registration for a fee of £4 per certificate.
-The day after the registration, the price of these certificates will increase to £7 until such time as the Register has been completed.
-Once the Register has been completed and deposited in the vault, the fee appropriate to deposited registers will apply.
+You can buy as many certificates as you like at the time of registration for a fee of £4 per certificate.
+The day after registration, the price of certificates will increase to £7, and will stay at this price until the time when the Register for Middlesbrough is full.
+Once the Register is full and has been deposited in the vault, the fee appropriate to deposited registers will apply.

-If you chose to go to another register office and make a birth declaration, and wish to obtain any certificates in addition to the free one, you will need to send the appropriate payment in the form of a cheque made payable to 'Middlesbrough Council'.
+If you registered the birth by declaration at another register office, and you need any certificates in addition to the free one, you'll need to send the appropriate payment amount as a cheque (payable to 'Middlesbrough Council').
 The certificates will then be forwarded on to you once the birth has been registered here.

 If your child's birth has already been registered and you wish to apply for a birth certificate from Middlesbrough Register Office, you can make a birth certificate request online.